thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2020-04-20-charting-path-new-normal.markdown

 ## Blog Posts

-* [Showcase of Art & Emerging Technology Projects at ThoughtWorks Germany](https://thoughtworksarts.io/blog/showcase-art-tech-thoughtworks-germany/) by the Residency Team
+* [Showcase of Art & Emerging Technology Projects at Thoughtworks Germany](https://thoughtworksarts.io/blog/showcase-art-tech-thoughtworks-germany/) by the Residency Team
 * [A.I.
 Brainwave Opera Has World Premiere at the Estonian Academy of Music](https://thoughtworksarts.io/blog/ai-brainwave-opera-world-premiere/) by the Residency Team
 * [Rachel Uwa Shares the Origins of Her Berlin Art and Technology School](https://thoughtworksarts.io/blog/rachel-uwa-school-machines-making-make-believe/) by the Residency Team
 * [Ellen Pearlman Presents at U.S. Fulbright Alumni Exchange Seminar](https://thoughtworksarts.io/blog/ellen-pearlman-us-fulbright-alumni-exchange/) by the Residency Team.